 \section{Introduction}

-The Lyapunov exponent \(\lambda\), is a fundamental diagnostic of chaos in dynamical systems.
-In the context of quantum many-body physics, out-of-time-ordered correlators (OTOCs) play a central role in characterizing chaotic regimes, as they capture the exponential sensitivity of observables to initial conditions \cite{A1, A2, A3, A4, A5}, typically expressed as \( C(t) \sim e^{\lambda t}. \) A breakthrough result by \citet{maldacena2016bound} established a universal upper bound on the Lyapunov exponent for thermal quantum systems, given by
+The Lyapunov exponent \(\lambda\) quantifies the exponential sensitivity of a dynamical system to initial conditions and serves as a standard diagnostic of chaos in classical mechanics.
+In quantum many-body systems, chaotic behavior is characterized using out-of-time-ordered correlators (OTOCs), which probe the growth of operator commutators at different times \cite{A1, A2, A3, A4, A5}.
+In chaotic regimes, these correlators exhibit exponential growth, \( C(t) \sim e^{\lambda t}, \) with \(\lambda\) identified as the quantum Lyapunov exponent.
+A breakthrough result by Maldacena, Shenker, and Stanford \cite{maldacena2016bound} established a universal upper bound on the Lyapunov exponent for large-$N$ thermal quantum systems, given by

-where \(\hbar\) is the reduced Planck constant and \(k_{B}\) is the Boltzmann constant.
-In astrophysical contexts such as black holes and extended objects, the inequality (\ref{e11}) naturally connects with the surface gravity \(\kappa\), yielding a relation of the form
+under assumptions of analyticity, causality, and an exponential OTOC growth regime, where $T$ is the temperature, $k_{B}$ is the Boltzmann constant, and $\hbar$ is the reduced Planck constant.
+Within gauge/gravity duality (AdS/CFT), thermal states of certain strongly coupled quantum systems admit a classical description in terms of AdS black holes.
+At large $N$ and strong coupling, with probes treated in the semiclassical limit, boundary OTOC growth can be traced to bulk near-horizon dynamics: controlled shockwave analyses demonstrate that the boundary Lyapunov exponent is determined by the surface gravity $\kappa$ of the dual horizon \cite{shenker2014black, wang2022pole}.

+With consistent bulk–boundary time matching, the OTOC Lyapunov exponent acquires a classical bulk interpretation and coincides with the instability exponent of suitable probes \cite{pourkhodabakhshi2025saturation}.
+For holographic black hole backgrounds, the relevant instability originates from the universal near-horizon exponential redshift and is therefore fixed by $\kappa$ (in units with $\hbar = k_B = 1$).
+Unstable circular orbits sufficiently close to the horizon, accordingly, exhibit a Lyapunov exponent that approaches $\kappa$; see Refs.~\cite{hashimoto2017universality, gwak2022violation, lei2021chaos, prihadi2023chaos} for detailed analyses.
+These results motivate the geometric bound